Mortgage

 loading image

 Freddie Mac’s Home Possible® mortgage program is similar to HomeReady, but requires a slightly higher credit score.
 Otherwise, it offers similar benefits: discounted mortgage insurance, flexible guidelines that help more people qualify, a low down payment and the ability to use a gift toward the down payment.
-You can even use sweat equity to cover your entire down payment and closing costs.
+You can even use sweat equity (which refers to the time and physical labor you put into making improvements on your home) to cover some or all of your down payment and closing costs.

 Both first-time and repeat homebuyers can qualify.
-At least one borrower needs to complete a homeownership education course if all borrowers on a Home Possible loan are first-time buyers.
+At least one borrower is required to complete a homeownership education course if all borrowers on a Home Possible loan are first-time buyers.

 Eligibility requirements include: